ruedoux/SGT/README.md

 All calls to godot scene root need to be done via deffered call: `CallTestRootDeffered()`, since tests are being ran async.

-For the time being test output is being shown in the console, I'm planning to integrate it in some prettier way, probably something resembling GUT.

 Mocking
 ----